AmourConnect/AmourConnect-server/api_server/README.md

 DB_PASSWORD="123tchoulo123"
 DB_DATABASE="amourconnect_dev"
 DIALECT_SQL="postgres"
+`

 # To start API

 *If you have Docker*

-docker-compose -f .\compose.yaml up -d
+`docker-compose -f .\compose.yaml up -d`

-**Clean the caches if that doesn't work :** docker builder prune --force docker image prune --force
+**Clean the caches if that doesn't work :**
+`docker builder prune --force`
+`docker image prune --force`

-docker exec -it api_server-backend-amourconnect-1 /bin/sh
+`docker exec -it api_server-backend-amourconnect-1 /bin/sh`

 **Otherwise do this manually if you don't have Docker**

-npm install -g npm@latest && npm update && npm update --save-dev && npm install && npm install -g sequelize-cli && sequelize db:migrate && npm start
+`npm install -g npm@latest && npm update && npm update --save-dev && npm install && npm install -g sequelize-cli && sequelize db:create && sequelize db:migrate && npm start`

 *Generate data if necessary*
-sequelize db:seed:all
+`sequelize db:seed:all`

-*cancel a migration if necessary* sequelize db:migrate:undo:all
+*cancel a migration if necessary*
+`sequelize db:migrate:undo:all`

 *Do an `rs` to restart the server manually if necessary*